The following information is for session chairs and presenters.

 Membership and Registration Fees

 All presenters and chairs must be current members of the Midwest Modern Language Association in order to participate in the annual convention.
 All participants must pay a convention registration fee in addition to their membership dues.
 Membership dues and convention registrations are separate fees.
-The M/MLA does not provide group memberships or registrations for departments or institutions.
+The MMLA provides departmental memberships that enable faculty, adjuncts, and graduate students who were not otherwise planning to participate to attend the MMLA convention.